 The Austin Kimberley and Tasman, and their Morris-badged cousins, were an interesting development of the BMC 1800/2200 reserved for the Antipodean markets only.

-Austin Kimberley: the thinking man’s BMC 1800/2200
+Austin Kimberley: thinking person’s ADO17

-Interestingly, the Kimberley needed to retain the 1800’s side doors and much of its centre section, aside from a 3in stretch in wheelbase, but the doors required new pressings anyway, as the handles needed to be recessed in order to meet Australian Design Rules requirements.
+Interestingly, the Kimberley needed to retain the 1800’s side doors and much of its centre section, aside from a 3in stretch in wheelbase.
+However, the doors required new pressings, as the handles needed to be recessed in order to meet Australian Design Rules requirements.